 Me (Far Left)

-My mother married my father in 1967, with my mom giving my dad the ultimatum that she would not marry him unless he went back to and graduate from college.
-They lived very meagerly during those years that she worked as a nurse to put my dad through school.
-I was born at the end of the last year my dad was in college, and my first bedroom was the kitchenette area in a basement apartment in the bad part of Kansas City.
-My mom chose to stay home with me at that point, and she carefully set away money during her pregnancy gambling that my father would immediately become employed after he graduated.
+My mother married my father in 1967, with my mom giving my dad the ultimatum that she would not marry him unless he went back to and graduated from college.
+They lived very meagerly during those years and she worked as a nurse to put my dad through school.
+I was born at the end of the last year my dad was in college, and my first bedroom was the kitchenette area of a basement apartment in the bad part of Kansas City.
+My mom chose to stay home with me at that point, and she carefully set away money during her pregnancy; gambling on the idea that my father would immediately become employed after he graduated.
 Her gamble paid off.
-We moved to Tulsa where my Dad worked as a mechanical engineer in the oil industry, and the rest as they say is history.
+We moved to Tulsa where my Dad worked as a mechanical engineer in the oil industry; and the rest, as they say, is history.

-Living the life as a child of a parent who grew up desperately poor and who eventually became very financially comfortable in many ways is a blessing.
-That fear my mom always had that the next day all that they had gained financially would disappear was always there, and it rubbed off on her children.
-We’ll never forget the many financial lessons over the years, and as some of them are classics that I see financial writers writing about every day, I thought I’d share a few lessons with you.
+Living the life as a child of a parent who grew up desperately poor and who eventually became very financially comfortable is a blessing in many ways.
+My mom always had the fear that the next day all that they had gained financially would disappear; and it rubbed off on her children.
+We’ll never forget the many financial lessons over the years.
+Some of them are classics that I see financial writers writing about every day, so I thought I’d share a few lessons with you.
 Here are my favorites.

 15 Financial Tips From My Mother